-- 2. The second period includes 42 days after childbirth (post-natal leave).
-Women are also entitled to these 42 days in case of stillbirth, death of child soon after birth, or if the child is to be adopted.
-In these cases, the post-natal leave can be extended if a medical examination proves that the woman's health and labour capacity are not fully recovered. - 3.
-The third period includes the remaining 48 calendar days until the 135th day.
+- child soon after birth, or if the child is to be adopted.
+In these cases, the post-natal leave can be extended if a medical examination proves that the woman's health and labour capacity are not fully recovered. - The third period includes the remaining 48 calendar days until the 135th day.
 The post-natal leave is thus a total of 90 calendar days after childbirth.